 Two options were given for French in the PNEU programmes: one, a Primary French Course with grammar and exercises, and two, noted as “better”, a Course of French using the Oral Method.

-Because it is the method Charlotte Mason recommended, we recommend using Cherrydale Press.
 At this time, they have one level each of French, Spanish, and German, but only Spanish has a second level.
 Each level will last 2-3 years, so if you are studying Spanish you may not need another course.

 If you finish Level 2 of Spanish, the creator of the Cherrydale Press books recommends the following: